datumbox/VernamVeil/nphash/README.md

 - SIMD (Single Instruction, Multiple Data) acceleration via C intrinsics (SSE/AVX/NEON).
 - Hand-written assembly acceleration (platform-specific .S/.asm files).

-For byte searching, the default implementation uses our custom Boyer-Moore-Horspool (BMH) implementation, which is fast, consistent and portable.
-However, you can opt to use the `memmem` function if preferred.
+For byte searching, by default we use our custom Boyer-Moore-Horspool (BMH) implementation, which is fast, consistent and portable.
+However, you can opt to use the `memmem` if preferred.

 If you encounter issues installing dependencies for these features, or wish to use alternative algorithms for specific functionalities, you can disable or change them individually: